sjperez1/sjperez1/README.md

 - 🤔 I’m looking for help with ...
 -->
 ### :woman_technologist: About Me:
 I am a junior developer that completed a 14-week remote software development bootcamp through Coding Dojo (May-August 2022).
-I learned web fundamentals (HTML5, CSS, JavaScript), three full stacks (Python, MERN, C# .NET), and practiced algorithms daily with pair programming.
+I put in 1000+ hours learning web fundamentals (HTML5, CSS, JavaScript), three full stacks (Python, MERN, C# .NET), and practiced algorithms daily with pair programming.
 - 🔭 I’m currently working on a MERN project, Accessible Cities.
 Stay tuned for a C#/.NET project.
-- 🌱 In the next few months, I will learn more about TypeScript, AngularJS, Java full-stack web development, and Python for data science use.
+- 🌱 In the past few months, I have learned more about Python for data science use and computer science.
-- 💬 Ask me about my upcoming software development job search as I graduate from the University of Tennessee Knoxville in May 2023!
+- 💬 Ask me about my software development job search as I graduated from the University of Tennessee Knoxville in May 2023!
 - 📫 How to reach me: Email - sarahpz479@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun facts: I love kayaking, doing art in my free time, and volunteering in my community!